KEY POINTS

 What is the average solar panel lifespan?

 The good news is that solar panels can last 25 to 30 years when installed correctly and regularly maintained by a professional.
-Most solar panel manufacturers offer a warranty period of at least 10 years, which highlights the manufacturers’ confidence in their products’ durability.
+Most solar panel manufacturers offer a warranty period of at least 10 years, highlighting the manufacturers’ confidence in their products’ durability.

 Do solar panels degrade over time, and why?